Battle of Makarska: Aftermath

 The Venetian fleet was forced into disorganised retreat, including leaving behind Doge Candiano's body who died in battle.
-Doge's body was later recovered in secret by Andrew the Tribune.
-As a result of the defeat at Makarska, Venetians were forced to pay tribute to Narentine Slavs, including for safe passage, and recognise Narentine superiority on the Adriatic Sea for 100 years.
+Doge's body was later recovered in secret by Andrea Tribuno (Andrew the Tribune).
+As a result of the defeat at Makarska, the Venetians were forced to pay tribute to Narentine Slavs, including for safe passage, and recognise Narentine superiority on the Adriatic Sea for 100 years.
 Venetian chronicles don't mention any conflicts with Nerentines onwards until 948.

 Legacy

-In Croatia, the victory over Venetian fleet by Branimir is celebrated annually on 18 September, as part of Croatian Navy Day.
+In Croatia, the victory over the Venetian fleet by Branimir is celebrated annually on 18 September, as part of Croatian Navy Day.